AmingWu/UP-FSOD/README.md

-# ICCV2021 Universal-Prototype Enhancing for Few-Shot Object Detection
+# ICCV2021 Universal-Prototype Enhancing for FSOD